| |

 |

-With these resources and their extensive training, the Marine Incident Response Team stands ready to serve the community whenever and wherever needed.
+Through regional cooperation, specialized training, and mission-specific equipment, the Marine Incident Response Team provides a high-level, coordinated water rescue capability in service to the community whenever and wherever needed.

 |